Context, Judgement, Deduction: Introduction

 After the definition of (pre)judgemental theory (\Cref{jt}), we introduce \textit{judgemental theories} (\Cref{mainjt}), these are the mathematical gadgets which the whole paper is built on.
 In a nutshell, judgemental theories are pre-judgemental theories closed under a family of categorical constructions which will modulate the deductive power of our logical systems.
-This section also defines the notion of axiom (\Cref{axioms}) and of substitutional judgemental theory (\Cref{substitutionality}).

 Each judgemental theory has an associated judgement calculus, which is a graphical bookkeeping of the categorical properties of the judgemental theory.
 In \Cref{prolegomena} we go through a critical analysis of the calculi of a dependent type theory and of natural deduction, both to highlight their main features and to have an inspirational account on what a calculus \textit{should look like}.
 Then, in \Cref{syn}, \Cref{judgement} and \Cref{rulesss} we declare the dictionary to translate a judgemental theory into its judgement calculus.